Research Robots Humanoid Applications Industries Technology Contact

 SLAM Navigation

-Simultaneous Localization and Mapping allows the robot to build a map of an unknown environment while keeping track of its current location within it using Lidar data.
+Simultaneous Localization and Mapping lets the robot build a map of unknown spaces while tracking its spot in it, all powered by Lidar data.

 Reflectivity & Remission

-Lidar sensors measure the intensity of the returned light.
-This data helps distinguish between retro-reflective tape (navigation markers) and standard walls or dark obstacles.
+Lidar sensors gauge the returned light's intensity, helping tell retro-reflective tape (those nav markers) from regular walls or dark obstacles.

 Functional Safety (PL-d)

-Safety-rated 2D Lidars are critical for OSHA compliance.
-They feature redundant internal checking to ensure the robot stops reliably if a human enters the warning zone.
+Safety-rated 2D Lidars are essential for OSHA compliance, with redundant checks inside to make sure the robot stops dead if a human steps into the warning zone.

 How It Works: From Laser to Logic

-The resulting "Point Cloud" is fed into the robot's navigation stack.
-For 2D Lidar, this is an occupancy grid; for 3D Lidar, it is a volumetric voxel map used for complex path planning.
+That "Point Cloud" feeds straight into the robot's navigation system—a 2D occupancy grid or 3D volumetric voxel map for smart path planning.

 Technical Diagram of Lidar Operations